 The GROMOS force fields have been parameterized with a physically incorrect multiple-time-stepping scheme using a twin-range cut-off.
 When using a single range cut-off (or a physically correct Trotter multiple-time-stepping scheme as introduced in version 4.5), physical properties, such as densities of liquids, can differ from the intended values.
 Thus GROMACS could no longer reproduce all properties of the GROMOS force fields since the GROMOS scheme was removed in version 4.5 released in 2010.

 Note that certain properties or certain molecules might be affected less by this, but we will perform such checks.
 Therefore a warning will be added in grompp in version 2019.2 when a GROMOS force field from the GROMACS distribution is used.
 We will consider removing the GROMOS force fields in version 2020 to avoid generation of incorrect results.

-#4 Updated by Mark Abraham about 1 month ago
+#4 Updated by Mark Abraham 4 months ago